FAQ

 1. What operating systems are supported by DipTrace?
 What are the minimum and recommended system requirements?

 2. I want to install DipTrace.
-What installation file should be downloaded from DipTrace website?
+What installation file should be downloaded from the DipTrace website?

-3. My antivirus / firewall reports about viruses, while downloading or installing DipTrace...
+3. My antivirus/firewall reports viruses while downloading or installing DipTrace.
+What should I do?

 4. I can't register my copy of DipTrace!
 What am I supposed to do?